lionel-panhaleux/vtes/vtes_comprehensive_rules.md

 If the vampire grants additional transfers, those can’t be used on this turn because transfers are gained at the start of the influence phase.

-Ⓡ You can not self-contest a unique vampire or imbued, the crypt card has to stay in the uncontrolled region.
+Ⓡ You can not self-contest a unique Vampire or Imbued, the crypt card has to stay in the uncontrolled region.

 > Nora comes to her influence phase.
 She has four transfers to spend, but only 2